Yoke (aeronautics): Advantages and disadvantages

 Side-sticks and centre-sticks are better for making rapid control inputs and dealing with high g-forces, hence their use in military, sport, and aerobatic aircraft.
 However, yokes are less sensitive (i.e., more precise) due to a larger range of motion and provide more visual feedback to the pilot.

 Most yokes are connected and will both move together, thus providing instant indication to the other pilot when one makes a control input.
 This is in contrast to some fly-by-wire control sticks that allow each pilot to send different, and sometimes greatly conflicting, inputs.
 Competing inputs are signaled on Airbus craft.

 Yokes take up more room than side-sticks in the cockpit and may even obscure some instruments; by comparison, side-sticks have minimal cockpit intrusion, allowing the inclusion of retractable tray-tables and making it easier to enter/leave small cockpits.

 A yoke, unlike a side-stick, may be used comfortably with either hand.
 This can be useful if one needs to write or manipulate other controls in the cockpit.
 This advantage is shared with the center-stick.

 Ancillary functions

 The yoke often incorporates other key functions such as housing thumb or finger buttons to enable the radio microphone, disengage the autopilot, and trim the aircraft.
 In addition, there may be a clipboard, checklist, or chronometer located in the yoke's center.

 Alternative control systems

 Yokes are not used on all aircraft.
-Helicopters use a cyclic and the majority of military fighter aircraft use a center or side-stick.
+Airships use a ship's wheel, helicopters use a cyclic, and the majority of military fighter aircraft use a center or side-stick.
 Some light aircraft use a stick due to pilot preference.
 The latest Airbus family of passenger jets use a side-stick, similar to a joystick, to actuate control surfaces.

 There are also computer input devices designed to simulate a yoke, intended for flight simulators.